leidegre/leidegre.github.com/_posts/2015-05-03-dfa-construction.md

       | "0x" ("0" - "9" | "A" - "F")+ => hex
       ;

 Product machine construction is crazy.
-We get N-dimensional tuples as lookup keys and exponential growth of the number of states.
+We get N-dimensional tuples as lookup keys and exponential growth of the number of states (just saying that the state transition table representation is bad for combining state machines).

 The regular graph builder algorithm.